wxia529/fdvib/docs/index.md

 - preserves the sign of imaginary frequencies;
 - contains the complete geometry;
 - writes zero displacement for frozen atoms;
-- is suitable for Molden, Avogadro, and Chemcraft.
+- is suitable for Molden and Jmol.

 This step is optional.
 It is not required for thermochemistry.